IntertechInc/aa-validation-from-server/README.md

 - dtoObjectName is the name of the class in your DTO assembly.
 - jsonObjectName is the name of the model object on your website.
 - "Namespace.If.Doesnt.Match.Assembly" is an alternate namespace...by default is uses DTO.Assembly.Name.
+- "useCamelCaseForProperties" is a bool indicating if the helper should provide case alteration to property names to produce camel case.
 - "DTO.Assembly.Name" is the name of the assembly to load for reflecting the DTO properties that have validation attributes.

 ##DTO Example